Engee documentation

 Yes

-# Resistance temperature exponent — temperature dependence of resistance
+# Resistance temperature exponent — an indicator of the degree of temperature dependence of resistance

 Details

-Series resistances are assumed to correspond to semiconductor resistances.
-Therefore, they decrease exponentially with increasing temperature: , where is , or for source, drain or gate resistance, respectively, is the value of the corresponding Source ohmic resistance, Drain ohmic resistance or Gate ohmic resistance parameter, and is the value of the Resistance temperature exponent parameter.
+It is assumed that the series resistances correspond to semiconductor resistances.
+Therefore, they decrease exponentially with increasing temperature.: , where — This is , or for the resistance of the source, drain or gate, respectively, is the value of the corresponding parameter Source ohmic resistance, Drain ohmic resistance or Gate ohmic resistance, and — the value of the Resistance temperature exponent parameter.

 Dependencies